 “There’s only one time a woman can change a man and that is when he is a baby.
 At night, when the sky is full of stars and the sea is still you get the wonderful sensation that you are floating in space.
 I was so young, and making movies, going to the studio every morning at dawn was magic”.

 Who wrote these memorable quotes?
-Robert Wagner’s ex wife the beautiful Natalie Wood, who drowned while on a weekend boat trip with Caterers in Raleigh NC to Santa Catalina Island on board the Splendour.
+Robert Wagner’s ex wife the beautiful Natalie Wood, who drowned while on a weekend boat trip to Santa Catalina Island on board the Splendour.
 However, there are unknown circumstances to this day that Robert Wagner refused to be questioned about 30 years later.

 One of the most famous stories in Hollywood history is the case of Natalie Wood’s death which was declared as accidental drowning.
 This left people questioning the altercations following that Thanksgiving weekend in 1981 after her death.
 Nearly 35 years after Natalie Wood’s untimely death, her husband Robert Wagner opened up about the “shattering” loss of the beloved actress as well as his close bond with her daughter, Natasha Gregson Wagner.
 The conflicting reports went from accidental drowning but then changed to drowning and unknown causes.
 This case opened back up in 2015.
 Robert Wagner refused to speak about it.